Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Are alternative descriptions provided?
-Never None of the five articles checked have alternative next (none were searchable or tagged).
+Never None of the five articles checked have alternative next (none were searchable or tagged). no images

 Is primary language specified?
-Never None of the five articles checked had a primary language specified (none were searchable).
+Never None of the five articles checked had a primary language specified (none were searchable). no images

 Is reliable character encoding provided?
 Always All five articles passed the Character Encoding test (although none were searchable).
-Possibly just checking the article page header?
+Possibly just checking the article page header? no images

 Are all page elements tagged?
-Never All five articles failed the Tagged Contest section.
+Never All five articles failed the Tagged Contest section. no images

 Are list and table structure correct?
-Never All five articles failed in both the Tables and Lists sections
+Never All five articles failed in both the Tables and Lists sections no images

 Structure: Reading Order